What is Chlamydia?

 In pregnant women, Chlamydia can lead to increased risk of miscarriage, preterm delivery and potentially fatal tubal (ectopic) pregnancy.
 If the baby is exposed to the infection during delivery, he or she could suffer from an eye infection or pneumonia; therefore, it is important to get tested.

-The infection is curable and can be easily treated with a course of antibiotics.
-To cure Chlamydia completely, the antibiotic treatment usually takes seven days, during which the infection could still be passed during unprotected sex, even when symptoms have disappeared.
+Chlamydia can be treated with a short course of antibiotics.
+To cure Chlamydia completely, the antibiotic treatment usually takes seven days.
+During this time, the infection could still be passed during unprotected sex, even when symptoms have disappeared.

 Book your Chlamydia Test